DEFRA/trade-exportscore-plp/README.md

 scripts/test -w
 ```

+In addition to the above, please refer to the [Additional Information](./additional-info.md) file for extensions that make running / debugging a single test easier than the above method.

 ## CI & CD Pipeline

 This service uses the [ADP Common Pipelines](https://github.com/DEFRA/adp-pipeline-common) for Builds and Deployments.

 ### AppConfig - KeyVault References

 If the application uses `keyvault references` in `appConfig.env.yaml`, please make sure the variable to be added to keyvault is created in ADO Library variable groups and the reference for the variable groups and variables are provided in `build.yaml` like below.

 ```